progit/progit/eo/01-introduction/01-chapter1.markdown

 	$ git clone git://git.kernel.org/pub/scm/git/git.git

-### Installing on Linux ###
+### Installing on Linŭ ###

-If you want to install Git on Linux via a binary installer, you can generally do so through the basic package-management tool that comes with your distribution.
+If you want to install Git on Linŭ via a binary installer, you can generally do so through the basic package-management tool that comes with your distribution.
 If you’re on Fedora, you can use yum:

 	$ yum install git-core